Wrath of Man: Plot

 Five months after the opening scene's robbery, Patrick Hill joins Fortico Security as an armored truck guard.
-His manager, Terry, commends his references, and company trainer "Bullet" nicknames him "H".
-Hill barely passes firearm training and gets off to a rocky start with his colleagues, including “Boy Sweat” Dave and Dana Curtis.
-During a pickup, Bullet is taken hostage and Hill convinces a panicked Dave to comply with the robbers before he disposes of the entire crew with expert marksmanship and merciless efficiency.
-Hill is questioned by FBI agents investigating the first robbery.
-The FBI investigators bring their suspicions about Hill to their superior, Agent King, who tells them to leave Hill alone.
-Hill receives a dossier of Fortico employee files and an autopsy report from the opening scene's murder.
-Three months later, Hill and Bullet become the targets of a new heist.
-They are waylaid in their truck in Chinatown, but the robbers flee at the sight of Hill.
-Hill continues to investigate his coworkers and they become increasingly suspicious of him.
+Hill barely passes firearm training and gets off to a rocky start with his colleagues, though company trainer "Bullet" likes him.
+During a pickup, Bullet is taken hostage.
+Hill kills the robbers with expert marksmanship.
+He is questioned by FBI agents who realize Hill's true identity; their superior, Agent King, tells them to let Hill be, much to their confusion.

+Hill receives a dossier of Fortico employee files and an autopsy report from the opening murder.
+Three months later, Hill and Bullet become targets of a new heist in Chinatown, but the robbers flee at the sight of Hill, seeming to recognize him.
+Hill's coworkers become suspicious of him.